adetch/coursera-getting-and-cleaning-data/README.md

 # Getting and Cleaning Data Course Project

+## Overview

+This repo contains code to complete the course project for class 3 in Coursera's Data Science specialization: Getting and Cleaning Data.

 ## Code

 There is one relevant file, `run_analysis.R` that runs several analyses (detailed in `CodeBook.md`) and outputs tidy data file `tidy.txt`